loganthorneloe/prosody/README.md

 **That's it!** Find "Prosody Speech-to-Text" in your application menu and click to start!

-*Note: First launch installs dependencies (~2GB) - you'll see progress notifications.*

-**Prosody runs silently in the background** - no windows, no terminal, just notifications when starting.
+**Prosody runs silently in the background** - no windows, no terminal, completely self-contained.

 ### 🎤 How to Use
 1. Click where you want to type